top of page

 Eg. Breathing apparatus operators x 2 due to longer suppression time

-Electrocution risk from high voltage (HV) - suppression
+Electrocution risk from direct current high voltage (DC HV) - suppression

 Very low risk of electrocution from 12V battery